 Legislative and Regulatory

-- We continue to advocate for or advocate against certain Massachusetts Senate and House bills that affect our industry.
+- ACEC/MA continues to support or oppose Massachusetts Senate and House bills that affect our industry.

-- Registration is now open for the 2015 Odyssey leadership program that starts on October 2, 2014.
-Participants with 10 or more years of experience learn in 9 full-day sessions how to better communicate with and motivate those we work with, in both our day-to-day operations and in conflict.
+- ACEC/MA graduated its 6th class of the Odyssey leadership program.
+Participants with 10 or more years of experience learn in 9 full-day sessions how to better motivate and communicate, in both our day-to-day operations and in conflict.

 - ACEC/MA held its successful State Markets Conference, with public agency presenters discussing upcoming work for the engineering and land surveying business community.